 - The ASRS can now begin to move them physically to the output area.

 - When the ASRS is done, it uses MoveArticleItem on all affected article items to move them to Lift_Out in Ongoing WMS.
 (Note that this call will also finish the movement orders at the same time.
 Thus, there is no need for a separate call to finish to the movement article items.)

-- The operator can then physically pick the items and mark them as picked in Ongoing WMS.
+- The operator can then physically pick the items from the ASRS gate.